flyteorg/flyte/docs/deployment/configuration/performance.rst

 Offloading Static Workflow Information from CRD
 -----------------------------------------------

 Flyte uses a K8s CRD (Custom Resource Definition) to store and track workflow executions.
-This resource includes the workflow definition, for example tasks and subworkflows that are involved and the dependencies between nodes.
+This resource includes the workflow definition, the tasks and subworkflows that are involved, and the dependencies between nodes.
 It also includes the execution status of the workflow.
-The latter information (ie. runtime status) is dynamic, and changes during the workflow's execution as nodes transition phases and the workflow execution progresses.
-However, the former information (ie. workflow definition) remains static, meaning it will never change and is only consulted to retrieve node definitions and workflow dependencies.
+The latter information (i.e. runtime status) is dynamic, and changes during the workflow's execution as nodes transition phases and the workflow execution progresses.
+However, the former information (i.e. workflow definition) remains static, meaning it will never change and is only consulted to retrieve node definitions and workflow dependencies.

 CRDs are stored within ``etcd``, which requires a complete rewrite of the value data every time a single field changes.
 Consequently, the read / write performance of ``etcd``, as with all key-value stores, is strongly correlated with the size of the data.
-In Flyte's case, to guarantee only-once execution of nodes we need to persist workflow state by updating the CRD at every node phase change.
+In Flyte's case, to guarantee only-once execution of nodes, we need to persist workflow state by updating the CRD at every node phase change.
 As the size of a workflow increases this means we are frequently rewriting a large CRD.
 In addition to poor read / write performance in ``etcd``, these updates may be restricted by a hard limit on the overall CRD size.

 To counter the challenges of large FlyteWorkflow CRDs, Flyte includes a configuration option to offload the static portions of the CRD (ie. workflow / task / subworkflow definitions and node dependencies) to the S3-compliant blobstore.
 This functionality can be enabled by setting the ``useOffloadedWorkflowClosure`` option to ``true`` in the `FlyteAdmin configuration <https://docs.flyte.org/en/latest/deployment/cluster_config/flyteadmin_config.html#useoffloadedworkflowclosure-bool>`_.
 When set, the FlyteWorkflow CRD will populate a ``WorkflowClosureReference`` field on the CRD with the location of the static data and FlytePropeller will read this information (through a cache) during each workflow evaluation.
 One important note is that currently this setting requires FlyteAdmin and FlytePropeller to have access to the same blobstore since FlyteAdmin only specifies a blobstore location in the CRD.